Table of contents

 - Most have external mouthparts

 As you can see, a bee fits that description as well.
 I’ve greatly simplified things here, but I want you to see that these classifications are not mysterious—they are made of things we can observe.
-If you know some basic biology, you can pretty much figure out what any creepy-crawly might be.
+If you know some basic biology, you can pretty much figure out what any creepy-crawly thing might be.